Doooogy/jche5159_9103_tut1/README.md

 ## Code Description:
 ### Class
 * **MultiCircle Class:**
--constructor(x, y, maxRadius, innerMultiCircleNum, layerNum): Initializes a new MultiCircle object with the specified coordinates, maximum radius, number of inner circles, and number of layers.
+- constructor(x, y, maxRadius, innerMultiCircleNum, layerNum): Initializes a new MultiCircle object with the specified coordinates, maximum radius, number of inner circles, and number of layers.

--generateRandomColors(num, allowedColors = []): Generates an array of random colors, optionally from a set of allowed colors.
+- generateRandomColors(num, allowedColors = []): Generates an array of random colors, optionally from a set of allowed colors.

--update(speed): Updates the position and depth of the circle based on a speed parameter.
+- update(speed): Updates the position and depth of the circle based on a speed parameter.

--display(): Displays the MultiCircle on the canvas.
+- display(): Displays the MultiCircle on the canvas.

--updateTime(): Updates the internal time used for displaying a clock.
+- updateTime(): Updates the internal time used for displaying a clock.

--checkCollision(drop): Checks if the MultiCircle collides with an InkDrop.
+- checkCollision(drop): Checks if the MultiCircle collides with an InkDrop.

 * **Dot Class:**
--constructor(x, y, z): Initializes a new Dot object with the specified coordinates and depth.
+- constructor(x, y, z): Initializes a new Dot object with the specified coordinates and depth.

--update(speed): Updates the position and depth of the dot based on a speed parameter.
+- update(speed): Updates the position and depth of the dot based on a speed parameter.

--display(): Displays the Dot on the canvas.
+- display(): Displays the Dot on the canvas.

--checkCollision(drop): Checks if the Dot collides with an InkDrop.
+- checkCollision(drop): Checks if the Dot collides with an InkDrop.

 * **InkDrop Class:**
--constructor(x, y, col): Initializes a new InkDrop object with the specified coordinates and color.
+- constructor(x, y, col): Initializes a new InkDrop object with the specified coordinates and color.

--checkCollision(other): Checks if the InkDrop collides with another object.
+- checkCollision(other): Checks if the InkDrop collides with another object.

--show(): Displays the InkDrop on the canvas.
+- show(): Displays the InkDrop on the canvas.

--updateRadius(): Updates the radius of the InkDrop based on the canvas size.
+- updateRadius(): Updates the radius of the InkDrop based on the canvas size.

 ### Function
 * **preload():**